 AUSTIN: On the internet.

-NICK: Uh, you can find me at twitch, twitter, youtube/DrEvilBones, and uh, P1LP2 takes you to Play 1 Loves Player 2, a not-as-often-updated video series of mine [AUSTIN laughs] where I play video games with my husband!
+NICK: Uh, you can find me at twitch, twitter, youtube/DrEvilBones, and uh, P1LP2 takes you to Player 1 Loves Player 2, a not-as-often-updated video series of mine [AUSTIN laughs] where I play video games with my husband!

 AUSTIN: Awesome.
 And this, Friends at the Table, is kind of a co-production between StreamFriends—which is a group where most of us do a lot of streaming.
 You can find us at twitch.tv/streamFriends, and archives of our stuff go up at StreamFriends.tv. check those out—and, obviously, Keith already plugged Run Button.
 Keith does all of the audio engineering, and I wanna thank him for that, on this.